terrelsa13/MUMC/README.md

 ## mumc_config.py
 Also referred to as ```mumc_config.py```.
 It is created the first time the script runs.
 Once it has been cretaed it will be what you edit to configure MUMC to delete the media items you want it to delete and keep the media items you want to keep.
 # Cool!
 How Do I Use This?
-## Step 1: What Is A Filter Statement
+## Step 1: What Is A Filter Statement?
 ### Objective - Get you comfortable with what a Filter Statement is.
 * A Filter Statement is a simple way to tell this script how to find and delete the media items taking up your disk space.
   - This also means the media items not matching the Filter Statement are kept safe for watching at a later time.
-## Step 2: How Do I Make A Filter Statement
+## Step 2: How Do I Make A Filter Statement?
 ### Objective - Help you understand the basics to building a generic Filter Statement.

 * Generic Filter Statement Parts (each media type has their own Filter Statement Parts):